AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

 ![AppointmentClassDiagram](images/AppointmentClassDiagram.png)

-Each `Appointment` in memory contain s a reference to a valid `Patient` object.
+Each `Appointment` in memory contains a reference to a valid `Patient` object.
 To ensure this valid reference is maintained while the app is running and between different running instances, `Appointment` is stored in JSON with the index of the `Patient` in the corresponding `AddressBook`.

 Major changes involved to implement this feature:
 * Add a new appointment